This past week my faith was put to the test. And I’m sad to say that I stumbled and fell. In fact, I face-planted. It was an epic fail!

 I really didn’t want to take the time to deal with it.
 But it reached critical mass about three days into the reno and I realized I had no choice but to stop and deal with this distraction.
 Since I was waking up with new bites every morning, we thought that the majority of the fleas were coming from my bed.
 So, after reading online about how to get rid of my unwanted house guests, we bought some flea powder and sprinkled it all over the bed.
 The instructions on the powder said to let it sit for a while so went back to work on the porch.
 We spent the next few hours out in the heat, tearing up the front porch and peering up the joist boards.

-Honestly, by the time we came in to vacuum up the flea powder, I was hot, sweaty, itchy and tired.
+Honestly, by the time we came in to vacuum up the flea powder, I was hot, sweaty, itchy, and tired.
 I was really spent.
 But I couldn’t lay down and rest with all of that flea powder on the bed, so I started sweeping it up.
-My mind began to wonder, and all I could think about was how miserable I felt.
-It started as a simple thought, “thanks a lot God, I really needed this right now!”
+My mind began to wander, and all I could think about was how miserable I felt.
+It started as a simple thought, “Thanks a lot God, I really needed this right now!”
 Immediately I regretted that thought.
 And immediately I wanted to take it back.
 But there it was, for God to hear.
 That thought took hold of me and filled me with shame and regret.

-This one moment of weakness had made me question my faith.
+This one moment of weakness made me question my faith.
 Not because of God, but because of me.
 If I was so weak that I couldn’t get through this little bump in the road, then how could I ever be an effective witness for Christ?